How to Be Prepared for a Power Outage: Provisions and Preparations

 In the event of a power outage, you'll want to have stocked up on coolers and know of places nearby that sell ice.
 Make sure your pantry is full of canned foods and ready-to-eat foodstuffs.
 It's also pretty crucial that you have a hand crank can opener!
 Your pets need food, too.
 So it's smart to keep at least a week's worth of pet food on hand at all times.

 In the event of an extended blackout, you're going to need to cook up some of your stockpile that might go bad.
-If you don't have an operational gas stove, consider firing up your propane grill, or you could adopt a camping-in-the-backyard motif and use a butane or propane stove like the Buffalo Tools Sportsman Camping Single Gas Stove ($14.99 with $11.56 s&h, a low by $1), which can provide around 13,000 BTUs of heat.
-This is enough power to boil water, make coffee, and cook meals.
+If you don't have an operational gas stove, consider firing up your grill, or you could adopt a camping-in-the-backyard motif and use a butane or propane stove.
+These will give enough power to boil water, make coffee, and cook meals.
 Just be sure to keep matches on hand to light it up.

 Those on city water will probably receive uninterrupted service during a power outage, but if you get your water from a well, you may face some problems.
 You'll want to keep about a gallon of drinking water per person per day on hand, and it's important to rotate this supply.
-If you receive a severe weather warning, it'd advisable to even fill your tub up water to provide what you'll need to flush your commode.
+If you receive a severe weather warning, it'd advisable to even fill your tub up with water to provide what you'll need to flush your commode.